 If you follow my YouTube channel, you will be aware that from now on I will be posting a new video every other week instead of every week.
-The reason for this change is that producing videos is very time consuming.
+The reason for this change is that producing videos is very time-consuming.
 Even the simplest project video or tutorial requires at least 8-10 hours to shoot, to edit and to upload.
 If you add the time needed to build the project itself, you can easily spend 2-3 days in order to produce a simple project video.
-Since producing YouTube videos is not my full time job, it is impossible to build more advanced projects if a simple project requires so much time.
-But I want to build more advanced projects now that we now the basics of the Arduino platform.
+Since producing YouTube videos is not my full-time job, it is impossible to build more advanced projects if a simple project requires so much time.
+But I want to build more advanced projects now that we know the basics of the Arduino platform.
 I have some very cool projects in mind that I want to share with you.

 DIY Art Deco Thermometer